Jessica Szohr: Early life

 Szohr was born in Menomonee Falls, Wisconsin.
-She is of Hungarian and one-quarter African-American descent.
-The oldest of five children (Megan, Danielle, Nick and Sadie), Szohr played soccer, served on the student council, and was part of the cheerleading squad while in school.
+She is of Hungarian and one-quarter African-American descent, and the oldest of five children (Megan, Danielle, Nick, and Sadie).
 She started a cleaning company with a friend, cleaning their teachers' houses.

-Szohr started modeling at age six.
-Her first national campaign was for Quaker Oats at age ten, and she also appeared in print ads for Kohl's department store.
+Szohr started modeling as a child.
+She appeared in print ads for Kohl's department store.
 Subsequent modeling gigs followed, including prints for Crate & Barrel, Mountain Dew, Sears, Jockey and JanSport.
 Szohr graduated from Menomonee Falls High School a semester early and moved to Los Angeles with her mother at the age of 17 to pursue an acting career.
 She told Seventeen magazine that she "almost moved home like five times."
 She initially aspired to become an interior designer and had enrolled in Columbia College Chicago, but her agent ultimately convinced her to try pilot season auditions.